Tuesday 6-9 pm. WI 2008 Instructor:TBA

-Class participants will meet weekly for the first few weeks of the Fall term, and then less frequently.
-In the seminars, students will learn about the practice of community-based research, ethical issues in community-engaged research, methodologies and methods, while at the same time, will gain an understanding of the nonprofit sector and the value of research to the conduct of social change, social policy and service delivery work.
-Each student’s research process will be supported by the course instructor.
-Seminar space will also be used for workshops, speakers, and peer-learning.
+- Seminars will meet weekly for the first half of the Fall term, and then less frequently, depending on programming.
+The seminar are spaces in which students learn about the practice of community-based research, ethical issues in community-engaged research, methodologies and methods, while at the same time, will gain an understanding of the nonprofit sector and the value of research in effecting social change, social policy and service delivery work.
+Each student’s research process will be supported by the course instructor, invited speakers, workshops, and peer-learning.

-Assignments will include reflective writing, a blog post, and a presentation on the research in an end-of-year symposium.
+- Assignments will include reflective writing, research journal, a blog post, a report to be given to the organization, and a presentation on the research in an end-of-year symposium at New College.

 If you have any questions, please contact: email@example.com